Data is not the problem

 Executive summary

-But in truth, a lack of data is rarely, if ever, the real challenge holding back decision making and commercial growth.
+In truth, a lack of data is rarely, if ever, the real challenge holding back decision making and commercial growth.

-In 2025, the E-Commerce data industry is estimated to be worth $25 Billion and expected to grow to $97 Billion by 2035 (1) with hundreds of software solutions available to organisations across data warehouses, BI suites and customer insight platforms (to name a few).
+In 2025, the E-Commerce data industry was estimated to be worth $25 Billion and expected to grow to $97 Billion by 2035 (1) with hundreds of software solutions available to organisations across data warehouses, BI suites and customer insight platforms (to name a few).
 Given the sheer size of the data landscape, it is extremely unlikely that a lack of available data is a genuine challenge facing organisations.

 This begs the question; why do organisations believe they need more data and what are the real challenges they are struggling with?